-- printed online application – after the application is filled in and submitted online, it will be automatically saved in our online database and sent to your e-mail.
-Check your e-mail and find your online application form - print it out, sign it and bring it to the Erasmus exchange coordinator at your home university for their signatures
+- printed online application: after the application is filled in and submitted online, it will automatically be saved in our online database and sent to your e-mail.
+Check your e-mail and find your online application form, print it out, sign it and bring it to the Erasmus exchange coordinators at your home university for signature

-- Learning Agreement (LA) – preferably use your university’s form, if required, or you can download the MU form (see the section Documents).
-Write into the LA the courses you would like to attend during your Erasmus+ stay and discuss your choice with the departmental coordinator at your home university.
+- Learning Agreement (LA): use your university’s form, if required, or you can download the MU form (see the Documents section).
+Write into the LA the courses you would like to attend during your Erasmus+ placement and discuss your choice with the departmental coordinator at your home university.
 You can choose them from the Course Catalogue.
-Keep in mind that Masaryk University has got a minimum credit limit of 20 ECTS which each Erasmus student has to achieve.
+Keep in mind that Masaryk University has a minimum credit limit of 20 ECTS which each Erasmus student has to achieve.
 Get your LA signed by your coordinators at your home university

-These 3 application documents duly signed have to be scanned and uploaded to the student´s MU online application no later than the deadlines mentioned above (check the block in the upper-right corner).
+These three duly signed application documents have to be scanned and uploaded to the student’s MU online application no later than the deadlines given in the Deadlines section.

-In the application, you can also apply for accommodation in Masaryk University halls of residence (further info here) or sign up for Orientation Week (further info here).
+In the application, you can also apply for accommodation in Masaryk University halls of residence or sign up for Orientation Week.
 Just tick yes in the appropriate section of the online application.
-It is not binding - it is only for us to know how many of you are interested.
+It is not binding and is intended only to let us know how many of you are interested.

 Photo source: MU archive

 You can find more details about the application process here.

 |Jan – 15 June (15 May – visa students)||you are nominated by your home university|

 |Feb – 15 June (15 May – visa students)||after being nominated by your home coordinator, fill in the online application sent to your e-mail address|